AktilaCengiz/AktilaCengiz/readme.md

 # 💫 About Me:
 [![](https://visitcount.itsvg.in/api?id=aktilacengiz&icon=2&color=7)](https://visitcount.itsvg.in)<br/>

-Hi there 👋, I'm Aktila, i am from drawing Turkey! <br>I am 22 years old and lately i focused on web/mobile development technology<br>🪄 I'm currently working on a Full Stack Web/Mobile Development!<br>
+Hi there 👋, I'm Aktila, i am from Turkey! <br>I am 22 years old and lately i focused on web/mobile development technology<br>🪄 I'm currently working on a Full Stack Web/Mobile Development!<br>
 We work with our own team: https://venosastudio.com

 ## 🌐 Socials: